- Overview

 - We take daily pulse and oxygen saturation monitoring

-- We carry emergency oxygen cylinders and well-equipped first aid medical kits
+- We carry a well-equipped first aid medical kit with us.

 Kilimanjaro can be done from 7 different routes.